openxthinking/bullet-docs/docs/customization.md

 #### Image optimization

-Unfortunately, the larger the image on your ecommerce website, the slower the page load speed.
+Unfortunately, the larger the image on your eCommerce website, the slower the page load speed.

 Many shoppers aren’t willing to wait around for an online store that isn’t loading fast enough.
 So, it’s vital that you optimize your images to achieve the best quality possible but also keep an eye on the page load speed.